-But I’d argue that there are two sides of one coin: expecting everything to go smooth and the way you planned it, and expecting everything to be a catastrophe.
+But I’d argue that there are two sides of one coin: expecting everything to go smoothly and the way you planned it, and expecting everything to be a catastrophe.
 What we need to do is hold this coin in a constant balance.

 The art of balancing the coin

-The art of being content is balancing our feelings in-between, and being open to everything life throws at us.
-Just don’t make a drama out of it.
+The art of being content is balancing our feelings in-between these extremes, and being open to everything life throws at us.

-Unfortunately, we humans are sometimes born drama queens.
-But fight the urge to dramatize, and instead, make it a dramedy.
-See the comical things in life, take experiences as something you’ve learned from, and move on.Fight the urge to dramatize, and instead, make life a dramedy.
-Click To Tweet
+Unfortunately, humans are often born drama queens.
+Fight the urge to dramatize, and instead, make it a dramedy.
+See the comical things in life, take experiences as something you’ve learned from, and move on.
+Especially when travelling.

 If we are focused on those things, we are prepared for the unexpected.
 Because those small (and sometimes major) things will never throw us out of balance.

-Just a traveling note: I LOVED Sao Miguel!
+A travelling note: I LOVED Sao Miguel!